Myo Hlaing Win: Shan United

 On 30 January 2024, Hlaing Win was recruited by Myanmar champions Shan United as the club new head coach.
 During the 2024–25 ASEAN Club Championship qualifying play-offs, he helped the club to qualified to the tournament after defeating Bruneian club Kasuka 4–2 on aggregate.

 Myanmar national team

 After Michael Feichtenbeiner was dismissed by the Myanmar national team, Hlaing Win was appointed as Myanmar new head coach on 9 September 2024 becoming the first countrymen to lead the national team since 2019.
+He left the squad in July 2026.